DialloMamadouO/Testnet-blockchain/README.md

 ./geth --datadir node2 --port 30304 --rpc --bootnodes "enode://ac261a3f6ba54c01b2df930c5257369eefe180f63082617cbde0099a95b326a3d478ff139
 8bbc95e85f3f5ed1fb72d5b98bd0e616b2880d872dfcef062b2def9@127.0.0.1:30303" --ipcdisable --allow-insecure-unlock

-Adding the blockchain to Mycrypto for testing
+## Send a test transaction
+In this section, we will use the MyCrypto GUI wallet to connect to the node with the exposed RPC port.
+We will use the custom network mamadou, and include the chain ID 390, and use ETH as the currency.
-In this section, we will open the Mycrypto app and change network at the bottom left.
+We will open the Mycrypto app and change the network at the bottom left.
 We will add the custom network information that we set in the genesis.